 Mellow Yellow Superfood Smoothie, a simple smoothie recipe featuring antioxidant-rich yellow foods like banana, mango, pineapple, turmeric, and bee pollen.
-A mellow yellow blast of antioxidants!
+Ready in 10 minutes!

-I have to admit that most of my smoothies are a mishmash of whatever is about to go bad in the refrigerator, which means that I’m mixing greens with purples and blues with reds and maybe a touch of orange (which make for tasty smoothies …with ugly brown colors).
+Most of our smoothies are a mishmash of whatever is about to go bad in the refrigerator, which means we're mixing greens with purples and blues with reds and maybe a touch of orange (which make for tasty smoothies …with ugly brown colors).

-So when I set out to make the first in my roundup of antioxidant-rich color-specific superfood smoothies, I knew I had to start with yellow superfood.
+So when we set out to make the first in a roundup of antioxidant-rich color-specific superfood smoothies , we had to start with yellow superfoods.
 Mellow yellow smoothies for a mellow mood!

 You’ve likely heard the nutrition buzz phrase “eat the rainbow,” or eat a variety of fruits and vegetables in an array of colors.

 The reason behind this healthy eating recommendation is that produce obtains its bright color pigments from high concentrations of certain antioxidants, which are small compounds that assist your body is clearing free radicals (or unpaired electrons) that alter cell functions within the body and may trigger disease.